GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

     super.handleError(error);

     // Use custom behaviour here
-    alert("MyErrorHandler");
+    this.loupe.recordException(error, null, 'Uncaught Exception');
   }
 }

 </pre>

+The <code>recordException</code> method wraps up some intelligence to extract error details and a stack trace (if available) from the supplied error.
+The supplied <code>LoupeErrorHandler</code> identifies different error types and

-and provide it in your providers array in AppModule:
+Once defined, you provide the handler in your providers array in AppModule:

 <pre>